310mc/https-310mc.github.io-tl/source/_posts/wildland/minitalk/kanata_2.md

             {% bubble Kanata smilesoft2 %}
             i was never particularly prideful about being [strong], but…

-            when i helped the [little child] carry their package, they looked so happy complimenting me, so i could not help but feel so happy as well.
+            when i helped the [little child] carry their package, they looked so happy complimenting me, so i could not help but feel happy as well.
 			{% endbubble %}
         </div>
     </div>